-The Pleasant View Day Care Center, which claims to be the only facility that directly serves public housing families in East Baltimore, has lost its lease to operate in a publicly-owned building “assigned” by the Housing Authority of Baltimore City (HABC) to the Living Classrooms Foundation.
+The Pleasant View Day Care Center, which claims to be the only facility that directly serves public housing families in East Baltimore, has lost its lease to operate in a building that was assigned to the Living Classrooms Foundation by the Housing Authority of Baltimore City (HABC).

-The prominent non-profit, which receives millions of dollars in city grants, says it has higher plans for the property – to rehab it into a state-of-the-art child development center along the lines of the high-profile “UA House” opened with contributions from Kevin Plank and Under Armour.
+The foundation, which receives millions of dollars in city grants, says it has more desirable plans for the property – to rehab it into a state-of-the-art child development center along the lines of the “UA House” opened with contributions from Kevin Plank and Under Armour.

-As part of the takeover, the YMCA of Central Maryland has been designated as the Head Start operator, with the revamped building scheduled to reopen sometime in September.
+As part of the property’s takeover, the Y in Central Maryland has been designated as the Head Start operator, with the revamped building scheduled to reopen sometime in September.

 “My goal is not to have any acrimony and to serve the community as best as we possibly can,” Living Classrooms president and CEO James Piper Bond said today.

 Others say the community is not being well served by the closing of the day care center.

 “What now happens to the children left behind by this closing,” asked Sonya Jackson, the center’s licensee.
 “For some, there may not be a meal coming today.”

 Elise Moses, who has been director of the day care center for the last 18 years, said the methods used by Living Classrooms were heavy-handed and disruptive.

 “I’m not understanding why there couldn’t have been a better collaboration by Living Classrooms if you’re talking about helping folks in the community.
 You couldn’t get your heads together for the sake of the children who are now caught out there?”